nafeesahyounis/secondmilestone/README.md

 ### **Design Choices**

 The Cat-Matched game was designed to be a game that would be enjoyed by older adults and people who like cats.
-This could include younger people who like cats, and the following choices were made with that in mind:
+This could include younger people who like cats, and design choices were made keeping that in mind.

+Choices were also made based on a design hierarchy, where the boldest element on the page should be the game-cards, followed by the titles & buttons, and then the boxes for the 'Moves Made' and 'Level Choice' containers.
+Colors and background-images were selected with this in mind.

 **Fonts**